Akash-D7/Employee-Management-System-CRUD/README.md

     dotnet build
     ```

+5. **Set up the database**:
+    - Ensure SQL Server is installed and running.
+    - Update the `appsettings.json` file with the correct connection string for your SQL Server database.

-5. **Run the application**:
+6. **Run the application**:
     ```bash
     dotnet run
     ```

-6. Open a web browser and navigate to `http://localhost:5000` to access the system.
+7. Open a web browser and go to `http://localhost:5000` to access the **SKYMUSIC Employee Management System**.

-## Features:
+## Features

 ### Employee Dashboard:
-- View all employee details, including ID, Name, Contact info, Address, Department, etc.
+- View all employee records with details such as ID, Name, Department, and Role.
-- Edit employee information such as Name, Contact info, Department, Role, etc.
+- Edit or update employee information.
-- View employee details in a separate page.
+- Delete an employee record.
+- Search employee records by name or other parameters.

 ### CRUD Operations:
-- **Create New**: Add a new employee with all necessary details.
+- **Create**: Add new employee details with essential information.
+- **Read**: View a list of all employees or individual employee details.
-- **Edit**: Modify existing employee records.
+- **Update**: Edit employee information and update records.
-- **Delete**: Remove an employee record.
+- **Delete**: Remove employee records from the system.
-- **View Details**: View individual employee information in a dedicated view.

-### Responsive Interface:
+### Responsive Design:
-The application is responsive and optimized for both desktop and mobile views.
+The system is optimized for both desktop and mobile views.

 ## Contribution:
 Feel free to fork and contribute to this project.
-If you find any bugs or would like to improve the functionality, open an issue or pull request.
+If you find any bugs or have suggestions, feel free to open an issue or submit a pull request.

 ## License:
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Developed By:
 **Akash D**
 - [LinkedIn](https://www.linkedin.com/in/akashd02/)